-- Divide ball into 12 small cookies balls and place each balls onto the prepared cookie sheet, leaving 1 thumb space between each balls.
+- Divide the ball into 12 small cookie balls and place each ball onto the prepared cookie sheet, leaving 1 thumb space between each ball.
 The cookies don't expand while baking.

-- Use a fork to gently press each cookie balls into a thick disk.
-I recommend pressing, two times, forming a cross on top of each cookie.
-Don't press too hard or the cookies crumble on the sides.
-If so, use your hands to smooth sides.
+- Use a fork to gently press each cookie ball into a thick disk.
+I recommend pressing two times, forming a cross on top of each cookie.
+Don't press too hard, or the cookies crumble on the sides.
+If so, use your hands to smoothen the sides.

-- Bake for 12-15 minutes or until the top and sides of the cookies are golden brown.
+- Bake for 12-15 minutes or until the cookies' top and sides are golden-brown.